-The day-ahead reliability assessment study process to calculate a capacity value for CPM dispatches will include development of a power flow model that simulates peak hour dayahead system conditions.
+The day-ahead reliability assessment study process to calculate a capacity value for CPM dispatches will include development of a power flow model that simulates peak hour day-

+13 The post-day ahead window begins at 6:00 p.m. on the day before the Trading Day and ends at 6:00 a.m. on the Trading Day, ahead system conditions.
 The model will represent outages and generation bid awards for the peak hour during the next day.
 The day-ahead model building process utilizes results from Residual Unit Commitment (RUC) which considers the ISO forecast of ISO demand and awards with no virtual bids.
-All single contingencies are simulated in the PG&E, SCE, and SDG&E areas and mitigation is developed for any observed constraint.
-As part of the day-ahead reliability assessment, the ISO will also perform a system capacity margin analysis.
+All single contingencies are simulated in the PG&E, SCE, and SDG&E areas and mitigation is developed for any observed constraint.16 As part of the day-ahead reliability assessment, the ISO will also perform a system capacity margin analysis.
 This analysis will be completed for the peak hour, and evaluate the day-ahead schedules and awards and compare them to actual performance and data for the current trading day.
 System Operations will then calculate the current day's peakhour load versus the next day's peak-hour load, interchange, unit contingent imports, dynamic imports, operating reserve, and risk to the ISO forecast of ISO demand and internal generation capacity.
 This system capacity analysis defines the forecasted system capacity difference between the two days.
-This difference, along with the previous day's system capacity margin and consideration of the resources coming on line or going off line on outage, provides important information about the potential accuracy of the forecasted system capacity margin.
+This difference, along with the previous days system capacity margin17 and consideration of the resources coming on line or going off line on outage, provides important information about the potential accuracy of the forecasted system capacity margin.